FACT FOCUS: Sorting papers and facts in an ex-bowling alley - NewsBreak

 “Obviously, it takes time to build a presidential library.
 During that period of time, the National Archives has to put these presidential records somewhere safe,” Naftali said.
 “They are not put in closets in public clubs.”

-A spokesperson for Trump did not respond to a request for comment.
+A spokesperson for Trump did not immediately respond to a request for comment.

 Here's a closer look at the facts.